2024 Made in Minnesota holiday gift guide

 This post was originally published in November 2021 and was most recently updated on November 22, 2024.
 It isn't a sponsored post, and it doesn't contain affiliate links—I've purchased all of these products out-of-pocket and genuinely think they're awesome.

 'Tis the season for holiday gift guides—from bloggers, magazines, and online publications.
 My annual made in Minnesota gift guide reflects my personal tastes: think earrings and chocolate.
-If that's your (or your loved ones') jam too, I hope you find something here to add to your Christmas list.
+If that's your (or your loved ones') jam too, I hope you find something here to add to your holiday gift list.

 Top down view of several pairs of earrings and a bracelet